 - American Library Association:

-- Award Books - Caldecott, Newbery, and other children's book awards
+- Books & Media Awards - Caldecott, Newbery, and other children's book awards

 - Notable Children's Books - Annual list